ucsb-cs16-sp17/ucsb-cs16-sp17.github.io/_lectures/lect10.md

 * Declaring structs
 * Different ways of accessing member variables of a structs
 * Pointers to structs, why and when to use them?
+* Passing structs to functions by value, by reference and by address
 * Pointer pitfalls